 These degrees include: business, marketing, psychology, maths, economics, sciences, history, and sociology.
 But once you have a degree, you have to establish what area you’d like to go into.
 Otherwise, your job hunt will be spread too thin and could become unproductive.
 You may want to go into market research, academic research, or scientific research.
 But, to get into these industries you need to know where you’re heading, so you can commit yourself to becoming a desirable candidate.

 If you are looking at becoming a research scientist in particular, an undergraduate degree would be seen as a minimum requirement.
 Often research scientists will also have PhDs or master’s degrees.
-Give a Grad a Go has a range of research opportunities covering a variety of industries, from banking to PR.
+Give a Grad a Go has a range of research opportunities, such as graduate research assistant jobs, covering a variety of industries.

 So, if you’re still wondering how to get started in your research career, create an account with us and get in touch with a Consultant.
 They can help you map out a journey that’s right for you.